Sauceforge/Saucery/README.md

 The above code will run 2 unit tests (2 DataDrivenTitle tests) on all the platforms you specify.

-Parallelism in XUnit is currently achieved by having tests in another TestFixture.
+Parallelism in XUnit is currently achieved by having tests in multiple TestFixtures.

-The other lines are mandatory.
-Let's break this down.
+Let's look at the key line.

 ```
 public class DataDrivenTests(ITestOutputHelper output, BaseFixture baseFixture) : SauceryXBase(output, baseFixture)
 ```

-Your class must subclass SauceryXBase and pass an ITestOutputHelper and a BaseFixture.
-Saucery will take care of the rest.
+Your class must subclass `SauceryXBase` and pass an `ITestOutputHelper` and a `BaseFixture`.
+SauceryX will take care of the rest.

-The tests themselves, of course, will be specific to your System Under Test.
-The ones specified are only provided as examples.

-You need to specify a class to tell Saucery what platforms you want to test on.
-In this example it called `RequestedPlatformData` but you can call it anything you like.
+You need to specify a class to tell SauceryX what platforms you want to test on.
+In this example its called `RequestedPlatformData` but you can call it anything you like.

 Let's look at what it should contain.